zbarnz/Git-Contribution-Script/README.md

 so excited about.
 This script allows you to selects how many commits you want to push each time you run it.
 EMPLOYERS HATE THIS!!!

 ## Setup
-  1. Sign into GitHub through the Bash terminal.
+  1. Sign into GitHub through the Bash terminal (if you are not already).
   2. Clone this repository locally.
   3. Push to your own GitHub repository.